Power BI data connectors – A Complete Guide

 Native connectors should be the first choice for connecting to data sources because:

-• They are easy to set up and use with no additional downloads or configuration required
+• They are readily available and used with no additional downloads or configuration required

 • They provide optimized data connectivity and transformation for the data source